AdaCore/why3/doc/manpages.rst

 file (:file:`~/.why3.conf` or, in the case of local installation, :file:`why3.conf` in Why3 sources top directory).
-This file is also human-readable, and advanced users may modify it in order to experiment with different ways of calling provers, different versions of the same prover, or with different options.
+This file is also human-readable, and advanced users may modify it in order to experiment with different ways of calling provers, e.g., different versions of the same prover, or with different options.

-The :why3-tool:`config` command also detects the plugins installed in the Why3 plugins directory (:file:`/usr/local/lib/why3/plugins`).
+The :why3-tool:`config` command also detects the :index:`plugins <plugin>` installed in the Why3 plugins directory (e.g., :file:`/usr/local/lib/why3/plugins`).
 A plugin must register itself as a parser, a transformation or a printer, as explained in the corresponding section.